Eric-Babi/Eric-Babi/README.md

-# Hello, I'm Eric Babi

-## IT Project Coordinator | IT Professional | Enthusiastic Problem Solver
+# Hello, I'm Eric, an IT Project Coordinator, Help Desk Support and Enthusiastic Problem Solver

 Welcome to my GitHub profile!
-I'm a passionate IT professional with a knack for project coordination and a strong technical background.
-Over the years, I've successfully managed and delivered a variety of IT projects, ensuring seamless collaboration between cross-functional teams.
+I'm passionate about IT and how the field has evolved mainframes to personal computers, mobile devices, IoT, technologies like cloud computing, virtual machines, data science and AI.
+All this has triggered innovation in how we interact and collaborate using technology, but this has also exposed organisations, individuals and companies to a lot of secirity risk, hence my desire to graduate to the field of Cybersecurity.

 ### 💼 Professional Summary